-Approximately 95% of the land has already been fully acquired, including 25 residential structures in the section Prnjavor to Doboj.
+Approximately 98% of the land has already been fully acquired.
 The majority of people did not oppose expropriation and provided consent to the beneficiary of expropriation (municipality) to enter into possession of their properties.
 In cases when the affected owner was not satisfied with the level of compensation, they appealed to the courts to determine compensation.

-A total of 45 cases remain to be fully resolved either through administrative or court procedures.
-The state has entered into possession of properties in 30 of those cases and has not yet entered into possession of properties in only 15 cases.
-An overview of outstanding land expropriation cases for the section Prnjavor to Doboj is summarised below:
+A total of 10 cases remain to be fully resolved either through administrative or court procedures.
+The state has entered into possession of properties in all cases.
+An overview of outstanding land expropriation cases for the section Banja Luka to Prnjavor is summarised below: